usma-eecs/dargle/README.md

     2. Automatically determine the state of each URL (e.g. up, down, non-existent).
     3. Create an interface for searching through indexed hidden service URLs.

+## How to Use this App

+- Ensure you have SQLAlchemy, Flask, SQLite3, and Python installed
+- Navigate to `dargle/dargle_proc`
+- Run the command `python run.py`

 ## Grand Unified Diagram
 ![](Dargle.png)